 The 2014 AAAS Riley Lecture was presented by The Honorable Daniel Glickman, Former U.S. Secretary of Agriculture, on “A Food and Agricultural Research Agenda to Deal with the Asteroids of the Future.”

-The 2013 AAAS Riley Lecture was presented by Dr. Stephen P. Long, Gutgesell Endowed University Professor of Plant Biology and Crop Sciences University of Illinois, on “Food, Feed and Fuel from Crops under Global Atmospheric Change: Could we have it all in 2030?”
+The 2013 AAAS Riley Lecture was presented by Stephen P. Long, Gutgesell Endowed University Professor of Plant Biology and Crop Sciences, University of Illinois, on “Food, Feed and Fuel from Crops under Global Atmospheric Change: Could we have it all in 2030?”

-The 2012 AAAS Riley Lecture was presented by Rob Horsch, Deputy Director for Research & Development, Bill & Melinda Gates Foundation, on June 14 in Washington, DC.
+The 2012 AAAS Riley Lecture was presented by Rob Horsch, Deputy Director for Research & Development, Bill & Melinda Gates Foundation.

-The 2011 Lecture was presented by Pamela C. Roland, Professor of Plant Pathology, University of California, Davis, on “Tomorrow’s Table: Organic Farming, Genetics and the Future of Food.”
+The 2011 AAAS Riley Lecture was presented by Pamela C. Roland, Professor of Plant Pathology, University of California, Davis, on “Tomorrow’s Table: Organic Farming, Genetics and the Future of Food.”

-The 2010 Lecture was presented by Roger Beachy, then Director of USDA’s National Institute of Food and Agriculture, on “Agricultural Research: Changing of the Guard, Guarding the Change.”
+The 2010 AAAS Riley Lecture was presented by Roger Beachy, Director, USDA’s National Institute of Food and Agriculture, on “Agricultural Research: Changing of the Guard, Guarding the Change.”